klange/toaruos/README.md

 While we only officially support QEMU, other environments - including actual hardware - should work given the appropriate tools.
 If you are eager to try とあるOS from a real machine, please use GRUB 2 and ensure that you provide the correct graphics payload options.
 You may find a sample GRUB configuration the `image-builder` directory.

 ### User Accounts ###
 The default root password is `toor`.
 There is also a regular user `local` with password `local`.
 While general system security is lacking, most system-modifying calls to the kernel require root privileges.
-When booting directly to a graphical terminal, the system will run in single-user mode and automatically log in as root.
-When running in graphical or VGA-terminal mode, a login screen is presented.

 ### Cygwin ###
 With some work, とあるOS is also known to build successfully under cygwin.
 Instructions are forthcoming.